 - The beginning.

-Describe the event that initializes the process represented in your narrative.
+Describe the event that initialize the process represented in your narrative.
 Is it a new release of software or a new request to establish a web environment?

 - What, not how.